Collaborative Gym: A Framework for Enabling and Evaluating Human-Agent Collaboration: Experiment

 \subsubsection{Results in \system (Simulated)}

-\textbf{Under the same step limit, collaborative agents struggle more to complete the task.}\quad Human-agent collaboration exhibits a lower Delivery Rate compared to Fully Autonomous Agents in the simulated condition with a step limit of 30.
+\textbf{Under the same step limit, collaborative agents struggle more to complete the task.}\quad When we simulate human users using an LLM-based user simulator, human-agent collaboration exhibits a lower Delivery Rate compared to Fully Autonomous Agents in the simulated condition with a step limit of 30.
 This could be attributed to the inherent complexity of decision-making for collaborative agents which must adapt plans frequently based on human actions or messages.
 Analysis of concrete cases (\refsec{sec:error_analysis}) revealed that failures stemmed mainly from the agent ignoring human messages (C.2, 46\%), prompting repeated messages (SA.2, 26\%), or repeating and omitting actions (PL.2, 33\%).

-\textbf{Among completed tasks, collaborative agents leads to better task performance.}\quad Collaborative Agent with Situational Planning achieves the best Task Performance across all three tasks and has significant improvement over the Fully Autonomous Agent powered by the same LM.
+\textbf{Among completed tasks, collaborative agents lead to better task performance.}\quad Collaborative Agent with Situational Planning achieves the best Task Performance across all three tasks and has significant improvement over the Fully Autonomous Agent powered by the same LM.
 Notably, the agent powered by Claude-3.5-sonnet achieves a 0.105 improvement in Travel Planning (maximum score: 1) and a 0.119 improvement in Related Work.
 Compared to Fully Autonomous Agents, collaborative agents engage in a more iterative process.
 For example, before starting to plan the trip based on the initial query, the agent might ask, ``Are there any particular cities or attractions you want to visit?''; after drafting the first version of a related work section, the simulated human might suggest, ``Could you please add headings?''.
 This iterative interaction improves task outcomes.